-STACK, or Stack, is a collection of elements that is used to organize and manipulate elements in a specific order.
+A STACK, or Stack, is a collection of elements used to organize and manipulate elements in a specific order.

-A STACK is also called Last-In, First-Out (LIFO) structure, because it follows the principle that the last element to be inserted (Last-In) is the first to be removed (First-Out).
+A STACK is also called a LIFO (Last-In, First-Out) structure because it follows the principle that the last element added (Last-In) is the first one to be removed (First-Out).

-Every time a new element is inserted into the STACK, it is placed on top.
-When an element is removed, the last added element is taken off.
+Every time a new element is added to the STACK, it is placed on top.
+When an element is removed, the last element added is taken out.

 This is achieved through two main operations: